 - Expert faculty members provide functional business knowledge and practical application of marketing principles.

-- The Department of Marketing offers a minor in marketing for non-business majors.
+- The Department of Marketing and Supply Chain Management offers a minor in marketing for non-business majors.

 - The BB&T Student Leadership Center offers consultation to all business majors on choosing a career, preparing for interviews and exploring internships and employment.